sanantoniochili/react-demo/react-movie/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The code and examples have been adapted from the work of [Jannick Leismann](https://it-leismann.de/) and [Denis Panjuta](https://linkedin.com/in/denis-panjuta/).
+The instructions for each example are listed in the README of the src folder.

 > [!IMPORTANT]
 > Don't forget to install the node modules using *package.json*!